Welcome to UC

 Next steps if you're new to UC

 Activate your student IT account to give you access to a number of online resources for students.
-Details on how to activate your account are sent to you in a 'Welcome to UC' email.
+Details on how to activate your account are sent to you via email.

 Your student email account is active for the duration of your time at UC and is where communication from UC is sent during term time.
 You should be checking your student email account at least weekly.

 Create your personalised timetable of lectures, tutorials and/or labs.
 You will be able to allocate yourself to streams for your enrolled courses once they're 'open for allocation' in My Timetable.
 If you are enrolled in Distance (D) courses you will not have a timetable for these courses.

 Get to know your way around campus.
 Taking place on the Friday before Semester One starts, it is a chance for all new students to come on campus, connect with their peers, and get amongst the UC community.
 There may be an additional Orientation programme for your chosen qualification - details will be communicated via email.

 Your Canterbury Card (student ID card) is your formal identification for around campus.
 It gives you access to buildings, library resources, UC Rec and Sport, UCSA membership, and can be used to pay for printing and photocopying and as proof of identity during examinations.
 If you are studying on campus you can get your Canterbury Card from the Security Office.
 If you are studying offshore, you can arrange for one to be sent to you.